 Whether wheat is healthy or not seems to confusing a lot of people these days!
 A common question is, “What about heirloom wheat varieties consumed for thousands of years?”

-As a result, interest is growing in the ancient wheat known as einkorn, the only completely nonhybridized form of wheat left on Planet Earth.
+As a result, interest is growing in the ancient wheat known as einkorn, the only completely nonhybridized form of wheat on Planet Earth.
 This is wonderful, as reviving the foods and preparation methods of our healthy ancestors is the most basic key to recovering wellness in this modern age filled with nutritional half truths.

 For example, this comment below on an article about the good gluten in einkorn pertained to the heirloom variety known as White Sonora Wheat.
 This variety was introduced by a Jesuit priest name Eusebio Francisco Kino in the 1700’s in the Sonoran region of Mexico and Southern Arizona.
 It was a staple for the western United States and particularly California for almost 200 years.
 It is also one of the oldest surviving heirloom wheat varieties in the world.